-ARTICLE II: STUDENT CODE AUTHORITY

-A. The Vice President for Student Success is the person responsible for determining the jurisdiction and scope of the Student Conduct Code.
+O. Jurisdiction: Refers to the College's right to apply the student code of conduct to conduct that occurs on College premises, at College sponsored activities, and to off-campus conduct that may adversely affect the College Community and/or the pursuit of its objectives.
+ARTICLE II: STUDENT CODE AUTHORITY A. The Vice President for Student Success is the person responsible for determining the jurisdiction and scope of the Student Conduct Code.
 B. The Vice President for Student Success shall develop policies for the administration of the Student Conduct Code System and procedural rules.

-ARTICLE III: PROSCRIBED CONDUCT

-A. Jurisdiction of the College Student Code shall apply to conduct that occurs on College premises, at College sponsored activities, and to off-campus conduct that may adversely affect the College Community and/or the pursuit of its objectives.
-The Chief Student Services Officer shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case-by-case basis, in his/her sole discretion.
+ARTICLE III: PROSCRIBED CONDUCT A. Jurisdiction of the College Student Code shall apply to conduct that occurs on College premises, at College sponsored activities, and to off-campus conduct that may adversely affect the College Community and/or the pursuit of its objectives.
+The Vice President for Student Services shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case-by-case basis, in his/her sole discretion.
 B. Conduct-Rules and Regulations: